 In January 1985, at the announcement of the retirement of Rev. Schultz, Rev. Willard Teague was named the fourth president.
-He served until 1998, when Rev. Randy Tarr, son of Dr. Delbert Tarr, became president.
-He served until 2010, when Dr. Mary Ballenger assumed this position.
-Rev. Jean Bandé arrived in 1988 from Burkina Faso and filled the position of academic dean for ten years.
+He served until 1998, when Rev. Randy Tarr son of Dr. Delbert Tarr, became president.
+He served until 2010, at which time the Board of Governors elected Dr. Mary Ballenger to this position.
+Rev. Jean Bandé arrived in 1988 from Burkina Faso and served as academic dean for ten years.
 He is currently the vice president for the institution.
 In 1989, both the English and French programs were changed to a Bachelor of Theology (BTh) degree.

-In the 1990s WAAST began extension sites in West and Central Africa.
-Today its BTh and diploma programs are offered at centers in Côte d'Ivoire, Senegal, Sierra Leone, Ghana, Burkina Faso, Niger, Cameroon, and the Democratic Republic of the Congo-Kinshasa.
-Students do their studies at these locations until their final semester, then come to the central campus in Lomé to complete their program.
+In the 1990s WAAST opened extension centers in West and Central Africa.
+Today its BTh and diploma programs are offered in Côte d'Ivoire, Senegal, Sierra Leone, Ghana, Burkina Faso, Niger, Cameroon, and the Democratic Republic of the Congo-Kinshasa.
+Students do their studies at these locations until their final semester, when they come to the campus in Lomé to complete their program.